isotopic/notify/README.md

-> Note: In Ubuntu, you can have this same functionality by using
+> Note: In most linux distros you can have this same functionality by using
 ```notify-send "Title" "Message here"```

 ## Direct call examples: